polyaxon/polyaxon/docs/concepts/introduction.md

  * Fast ✅
  * Reliably secure ✅
  * Made with passion and is here for long ✅
- * Has a sustainable business model [EE & PaaS versions](https://polyaxon.org/pricing/) ✅
+ * Has a sustainable business model with [EE & PaaS versions](https://polyaxon.org/pricing/) ✅

 ## Ecosystem